tranquilit/WAPT-Documentation/source/waptserver-update/migration13-16/migration-old-new-server.rst

 .. hint::

-  if the :command:`mongodump` command is not available, you may install the utility with :code:`apt-get install mongo-tools`.
+  if the :command:`mongodump` command is not available, you may install the utility with :code:`apt install mongo-tools`.

 Launching :command:`mongodump` creates a :file:`dump` file, save it.